f5devcentral/f5-big-iq-lab/docs/class8/module2/lab1.rst

   :align: center
   :scale: 40%

-After clicking the text in the **Recommendation** you been navigated to Section and be able to adjust the settings.
+After clicking the text in the *Recommendation* you been navigated to Section and be able to adjust the settings.
 In our case we could to a modification on **Disallowed File Types** by no allowing **png**.

 .. image:: ../pictures/module2/img_module2_lab1_7.png
   :align: center
   :scale: 40%

-Type “png” in the File Type (Explicit only) box and click ``Save & Close``.
+Type **png** in the File Type (Explicit only) box and click *Save & Close*.

 .. image:: ../pictures/module2/img_module2_lab1_8.png
   :align: center